Vern Clark: Career

 Clark now serves on the board of directors of Raytheon Company, Rolls-Royce North America, SRI International, Horizon Lines, the Armed Forces YMCA, and is on the world board of governors of the USO.
 He serves as a senior advisor with Booz Allen Hamilton, the Defense Policy Board, the advisory boards of Fleishman-Hillard, Computer Science Corporation, the Comptroller General's advisory board of the GAO, and the executive committee of Military Ministry.
 In addition, he is currently a distinguished professor at Regent University in Virginia Beach, Virginia.
 Clark teaches in the Robertson School of Government and the School of Business & Leadership and is a member of the Regent's board of trustees.
-He is also a member of the Board of Visitors at Air University.
+He was also a member of the Board of Visitors at Air University.